19hours/sg-statutes/Acts/Road Traffic Act.md

 (b) the record shows no person having been permitted by the owner to drive the motor vehicle at or about the time of the alleged offence.

-(2) Where the driver of a motor vehicle is alleged or is suspected to be guilty of an offence under this Act or the rules, any other person who was or should have been in charge of the motor vehicle, when required by a police officer or an employee of the Authority to do so, must give to the police officer or the Authority’s employee, within 14 days after being so required, any information which the person has power to give, and which may lead to the identification of the driver, and if that person fails to do so, that person is guilty of an offence.
+(2) Where the driver of a motor vehicle is alleged or is suspected to be guilty of an offence under this Act or the rules, any other person who was or should have been in charge of the motor vehicle, when required by a police officer, an employee of the Authority or an outsourced enforcement officer to do so, must give to the police officer, Authority’s employee or outsourced enforcement officer (as the case may be), within 14 days after being so required, any information which the person has power to give, and which may lead to the identification of the driver, and if that person fails to do so, that person is guilty of an offence.

+[Act 38 of 2018 wef 02/01/2019]

 [Act 10 of 2017 wef 20/06/2017]

 (3) Any person who wilfully or recklessly furnishes any false or misleading information under subsection (1) or (2) shall be guilty of an offence.

-(4) A police officer or an employee of the Authority may require any information to be furnished under subsection (1) or (2) to be in writing signed by the person required to furnish such information.
+(4) A police officer, an employee of the Authority or an outsourced enforcement officer may require any information to be furnished under subsection (1) or (2) to be in writing signed by the person required to furnish such information.

+[Act 38 of 2018 wef 02/01/2019]

 (5) Notwithstanding any other written law to the contrary, any information given under this section by any person charged with any offence under this Act or the rules or any offence in connection with the driving of a motor vehicle may be used as evidence without proof of signature at the hearing of the charge.

 [Act 10 of 2017 wef 20/06/2017]

-(6) Notwithstanding any other written law to the contrary, any statement made by any person to any police officer or an employee of the Authority —
+(6) Notwithstanding any other written law to the contrary, any statement made by any person to any police officer, an employee of the Authority or an outsourced enforcement officer —

 (a) that a motor vehicle was on a particular occasion being driven by or belonged to that person; or

 (b) that it belonged to a firm in which that person also stated that he was a partner or to a corporation of which that person stated that he was a director, officer or employee,

 shall be admissible in evidence without proof of signature for the purpose of determining by whom the motor vehicle was on that occasion being driven or who was in charge of it or to whom it belonged.

+[Act 38 of 2018 wef 02/01/2019]

 (7) Any person who is guilty of an offence under subsection (1A) or (2) shall be liable on conviction —